chtoucas/Narvalo.NET/docs/developer.md

 - Check that the property `frameworkAssemblies` in nuspec's do not need any update.
 - Check that the `TargetFrameworkVersion` in projects and the one in the nuspec's must match.

-To release a new version of a package (for instance the core packages):
+To release a new version to the official NuGet repository:
 1. Create the packages: `make.ps1 -r pack`.
 2. Publish them: `publish.ps1 -r`
 3. Tag the repository.
 For instance, for version 1.1.0